EffectOrientedProgramming/book/Chapters/00_Copyright.md

 >
 > **Print Book ISBN 978-0-9818725-7-5**

-The eBook ISBN covers the Leanpub eBook distribution, available through *www.EffectOrientedProgramming.com*.
+The eBook ISBN covers the Leanpub eBook distribution in all formats, available through *www.EffectOrientedProgramming.com*.

 **Please purchase this book through www.EffectOrientedProgramming.com, to support its